Bill Cosby: Himself: Awards

 Rolling Stone listed it at #7 in its list of the 25 Best Stand-Up Specials.

 Home media

 The film also saw success on home video, and by 1989 had already sold 350,000 units and was the number #1 best seller according to trade journal Home Video Publisher.
 It was priced at $19.99 compared to $30–40 price range of video cassettes in the years before when home video releases for comedy were less common.
 It was released on DVD in 2004.
+Despite the film's impact and popularity it is not available to view on any of the major streaming services.